 Follow the mitigation mechanisms of subclause 6.55.5 of TR 24772-1.

-For situation where order of evaluation or number of evaluations is unspecified, use only operations with no side-effects, or idempotent behaviour, to avoid the vulnerability.

 For situations involving generic formal subprograms, ensure that the actual subprogram satisfies all of the stated expectations.

 For situations involving unspecified values, avoid depending on equality between potentially distinct values.